 You’ve probably seen pictures of this spectacular lake all over social media.
 It’s large, beautiful, and surrounded by volcanos.

 Our favorite place to stay is La Fortuna de Atitlán.
 Because of its remote location, you actually have to take a boat across the lake to get to it.
 What better way to disconnect and unwind than to embed yourself deep in the Guatemalan countryside?

 Guatemala’s capital is pretty big.
 With a population nearing a million, there’s a lot to do and plenty of choice of where to stay.

 Located in one of the city’s safest zones, AC Hotel by Marriott Guatemala City boasts excellent views, great food, and nice rooms.
 That makes it our choice for a downtown hotel.

-Tikal is the largest and most impressive Mayan site in all of Guatemala, and it’s open in 2021!
+Tikal is the largest and most impressive Mayan site in all of Guatemala, and it’s open!

 Here, you can decide if you prefer staying close to Tikal (not as much to do, less food, but closer to the main attraction) or down in Flores (bigger city, on a beautiful lake, lots of food).